-Those who don’t need a large and powerful gas chainsaw will be more than happy with the Echo CS-310, which does a very nice job for its size at about half the price of the Husqvarna.
+Those who don’t need a large and powerful gas chainsaw will be more than happy with the Echo CS-310, which does a very nice job for its size and is typically about half the price of the Husqvarna.

 Looking deeper at the Echo CS-310 14-Inch Chain Saw:

 It’s unusual to find an electric chainsaw that can compete with some of the top-level gas-powered models on the market.
 The UC4051A is the exception to the rule; it’s from a high-end manufacturer, it’s durable, and it’s powerful and aggressive without strong kickback issues.
 You can do almost anything with the 16-inch chain bar of this Mikita that you can do with its gas-powered cousin reviewed earlier, without the noxious exhaust or the need to fiddle with gas/oil mixtures.
 In short, it’s the perfect chainsaw for those who don’t like gas units.

 Of course, you’ll have to deal with the cord issue if you go electric, but you may find that the negative of being tethered to an outlet is outweighed by the benefits of this chainsaw, which include an automatic chain oiler, tool-less chain adjustment, built-in current limiter and impressive chain speed.